clintpjoshy/learnJava/README.md

 #### Array in Jave
 Array is a container object that holds similar data types.
 It is also known as static data stucture because size needs to be declared prior to declaring it.
 An array is a primitive or reference type.
-It's memory is in the heap area.
+It's memory is in the heap area (Check JVM Architecture link above to understand this).

 *Array Declaration*
 datatype[] identifier;